abagshaw/brackets-minifier/README.md

+**NOTE: This plugin is currently unmaintained.** If anyone wants to take over work on it let me know!

 # Minifier for [Brackets](https://github.com/adobe/brackets)

 *Minifies JavaScript and CSS files in Brackets and saves to `{filename}.min.{ext}` using [UglifyJS3](https://github.com/mishoo/UglifyJS2) (for JavaScript) and [CleanCSS](https://github.com/jakubpawlowicz/clean-css) (for CSS).*